fikrilal/biometric-core-backend/docs/biometric/security.md

        - Mark the credential as revoked (and optionally the associated device as inactive).
        - Log detailed context: userId, credentialId, storedSignCount, newSignCount, IP, user agent.
      - In **lenient** mode:
-       - At minimum, log the event with high severity and consider additional tenant‑specific rules.
+       - At minimum, log the event with high severity and consider additional rules.

 This policy is possible because email/password login remains available as a fallback, so revoking a credential does not lock the user out entirely.